Glucose in the Urine

 SGLT2 is found in the first part of PCT (S1 and S2) and are low-affinity, high capacity transport proteins and are responsible for 90 % of reabsorption.

 SGLT1 are high-affinity, low capacity transport proteins, responsible for 10 % of glucose reabsorption and are found in the distal part of the PCT where glucose concentrations are much lower.
 Recall that affinity is a term that characterizes the interaction between a ligand and its receptor.
 A high-affinity system requires only a lower concentration to fill all binding sites while a low-affinity system requires a higher concentration.
-Therefore, SGLT1 (high-affinity transporters) are active even with low concentration of filtrate glucose.
+Therefore, SGLT1 (high-affinity transporters) are active even with a low concentration of filtrate glucose.

 Once inside the cell, the glucose is then passively transported into the bloodstream through the glucose transporter (GLUT)2 found on the basolateral border of the epithelial cells that line the PCT.